hellocodepy/pycode/README.md

 ## 📜 License

-**PyCode is free to use but NOT open source.** No source code is available for redistribution.
-The binary is distributed freely for personal and commercial use.
+**PyCode is a closed-source, proprietary application.** It is distributed as a ready-to-run binary and is free to use, but the source code is not published and may not be redistributed or modified.

 ---